citation-style-language/styles/CONTRIBUTING.md

 Once a pull request has been merged, it can no longer be used to submit further changes.
 If you do wish to make additional changes, create a new pull request.
 Please always start from the latest version of the style from our repository, because we often perform maintenance on styles.

-## Locale files

-The steps to submit locale files are largely the same, except that locales need to be submitted to the [locales](https://github.com/citation-style-language/locales) repository.